Lajesh/ViewAnimations/README.md

 # Prerequisites

 1. MIN SDK version should be greater than or equal to 21
-2. Use Java-8 language features.
+2. Uses Java-8 language features.
 So JAVA 8 Source compatability is required.

 # Usage